weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (_`>= 4.3.x`_)
   - `curl` (_any version_)

-## Installing Weave
+## Installing Weave Net

 Weave is available as a Docker Networking plug-in (for Docker >= 1.9), and as a stand-alone install.
-In this guide we'll use stand-alone Weave because it's simpler.
-First get the latest version of `weave`and clone the guides directory.
+In this guide, you will use Weave on its own.

+Download the latest version of `weave`and then clone the guides directory.
 If you do not have ownership of the `/usr/local/bin` directory, you may need to preface these commands with `sudo`:

 ~~~bash
 curl -L git.io/weave -o /usr/local/bin/weave